AndradeMatheus/ADPQualiExtractor/README.md

 ## Usage

-After a successful login on ADP's appointment website, head over to your appointment history and check out the month you want to be copied.
+After a successful login on ADP's appointment website, head over to your appointment history and check out the month you want to copy.

-A button labeled 'COPY' will be available at the top-right corner
+A button labeled "COPY" will be available at the top-right corner

 ![ADP WEBSITE](https://i.imgur.com/XfcjUEt.png)

-Press the "COPY" to copy the current visualized appointment month to your clipboard.
+Press the "COPY" button to copy the current visualized appointment month to your clipboard.

 The format is based on Qualicorp's timesheet and should be pasted on an Excel file.